xvxx/phetch/README.md

     Options:

-        -t, --tls                 Try to open all pages w/ TLS -T, --tor                 Try to open all pages w/ Tor Set the TOR_PROXY env variable to use an address other than the default :9050 -r, --raw                 Print raw Gopher response only -p, --print               Print rendered Gopher response only -l, --local               Connect to 127.0.0.1:7070
+        -s, --tls                 Try to open Gopher URLs securely w/ TLS -o, --tor                 Use local Tor proxy to open all pages Set the TOR_PROXY env variable to use an address other than the default :9050 -r, --raw                 Print raw Gopher response only -p, --print               Print rendered Gopher response only -l, --local               Connect to 127.0.0.1:7070

-        --emoji                   Show TLS/Tor status as emoji.
         -h, --help                Show this screen
         -v, --version             Show phetch version